-There are many conditions, in combination, which increase risk.
+There are many conditions, in combination, that increase risk.
 There is no absolute determinant for service cancellations.
 Conditions are evaluated as a whole to determine risk:

 Throughout the winter, temperatures may dip as low as -25C to -35C plus wind chill.
 Ottawa Public Health provides a “frostbite warning” or a “frostbite advisory”.
 Parents must always take the appropriate precautions to dress their children warmly, preferably in layered clothing, coat and snow pants with hat and mittens or gloves and a face cover where necessary.
 They must also stay with their children at the bus stop.